allenhwkim/angularjs-google-maps/README.md

 There is already [one](https://github.com/nlaplante/angular-google-maps) for this.
 However, I found myself doing totally different approach for this purpose than the existing one, such as;

-1. Everything in tag and attributes Therefore, basic users does not even have to know what Javascript is.
-Tag does it all.
+1. Everything in tag and attributes.
+Therefore, basic users does not even have to know what Javascript is.
+Tag and attribute does it all.
-2. Expose the original Google Maps V3 api By doing so, programmers don't need to learn this module.
+2. Expose all Original Google Maps V3 api to the user through this directive.
+No hiding, no wraping, or whatsoever.
+By doing so, programmers don't need to learn this module again for AngularJS Google Map.
+You only need to know Google Maps V3 API.

 There is a blog that introduces this module.
 The title of it is '[Google Map As The Simplest Way](http://allenhwkim.tumblr.com/post/70986888283/google-map-as-the-simplest-way)'